 A note from the City of Wheat Ridge Emergency Manager:

-Spring in Colorado also requires that we shift our attention to the risk of spring floods.
-Last year's wildfires have created increased risk for some communities as the scorched soil will not retain water and those areas could experience washouts into homes and onto roadways.
-Keep an eye out for Flood Watches and Warnings when the weather calls for rain accumulation and avoid roadways where creeks have overflowed.
+Spring in Colorado requires that we shift our attention to the risk of spring floods.
+Area wildfires have created increased risk for some communities as the scorched soil will not retain water and those areas could experience washouts into homes and onto roadways.
+Keep an eye out for Flood Watches and Warnings when the weather calls for rain accumulation and avoid roadways where creeks have overflowed, especially if traveling into the foothills and mountain communities.
 Turn around if you find high water on the road or areas where bridges have become flooded.
 Attempting to drive through rushing water can put you at risk of being swept away.

 Please sign up for Emergency Preparedness alerts.

-Emergency Notices are sent by local emergency managers and law enforcement through a variety of methods to include telephone notification.
-However, if those who no longer have a landline won’t receive those notification unless registratration has been completed for cell phone numbers with CodeRed.
-To sign up for CodeRed click here.
+Emergency Notification is made by local emergency managers and law enforcement through a variety of methods to include text, email phone and sometimes by going door-to-door.
+However, those who no longer have a landline phone won’t receive those emergency notifications unless registration has been completed for cell phone numbers using the new Lookoutalert.com system.
+Those already registered with CodeRed will automatically have information transferred but the new system offers increased capability so users are asked to re-register with the new alert system.
+To sign up for LookoutAlert available beginning April 27, 2022 click here.